OSU-CS162-W17/master-final-project/README.md

   * 10 points: the `IntrepidStudent`, `TA`, and `Instructor` classes are correctly implemented and derive from the (correctly implemented) `MazePerson` class
   * 10 points: objects of the `IntrepidStudent`, `TA`, and `Instructor` classes correctly move around the maze
   * 5 points: climbing a ladder brings the Intrepid Student to the next level in the maze
-  * 5 points: the Intrepid Student picks up Programming Skills when moving into a space containing one
+  * 5 points: the Intrepid Student picks up a Programming Skill when moving into a space containing one, while TAs do not affect Programming Skills
-  * 5 points: if a TA enters a space adjacent to the Intrepid Student, the level is reset, and the Intrepid Student loses all Programming Skills (unless the TA is appeased)
+  * 5 points: if a TA enters a space adjacent to the Intrepid Student and the TA is not appeased, the level is reset, and the Intrepid Student starts from the beginning of the level after losing all Programming Skills
   * 5 points: demonstrating a Programming Skill appeases the TAs on the current level for 10 turns
-  * 5 points: if the Intrepid Student reaches the Instructor and holds at least 3 Programming Skills, they are allowed to escape from the maze; otherwise they must repeat the entire maze from the beginning
+  * 5 points: if the Intrepid Student reaches the Instructor and holds at least 3 Programming Skills, they are allowed to escape from the maze with a passing grade; otherwise they must repeat the entire maze from the beginning
   * 5 points: all dynamically allocated memory is correctly freed (no memory leaks)

 Segmentation faults and other similar errors will result in a 20 point deduction.  **Remember, you won't demo this project for a grade.**